bentoml/BentoML/docs/source/tutorial.rst

 The model is now saved under name :code:`iris_clf` with an automatically generated version.

-:code:`bentoml.sklearn.save_model` is built specifically for the Scikit-Learn framework and uses its native saved model format under the hood for best compatibility and performance.
-This goes the same for other ML framework, see :ref:`ML framework specific API <frameworks-page>` for other supported ML frameworks.
+The :code:`bentoml.sklearn.save_model` API is built specifically for the Scikit-Learn framework and uses its native saved model format under the hood for best compatibility and performance.
+This goes the same for other ML framework, see :ref:`ML framework specific guide <frameworks-page>` for other supported ML frameworks.

 You can then load the the model to be run inline using the :code:`bentoml.<FRAMEWORK>.load(<TAG>)`